Me Wah – Introduction

 At one meal we felt the desire to cut loose and ordered an expensive but beautiful long-cooked dish of braised abalone cooked with Chinese mushrooms – it was sensational!

 The procession of dishes is amazing and vies with many of the best Chinese yum cha restaurants interstate.
-The dumplings are particularly good, the tripe with chilli and black bean is perfect and the turnip cake is some of the best we have encountered.
+The dumplings are particularly good (we love the xiaolongbao and the vegetarian dumplings), the tripe with chilli and black bean is perfect and the turnip cake is some of the best we have encountered.

 Street: 16 Magnet Court